LLMs Cannot Reliably Judge (Yet?): A Comprehensive Assessment on the Robustness of LLM-as-a-Judge: Threat Model

 \subsection{Attacker}

-We categorize adversaries against LLM-as-a-Judge systems into two classes: heuristic-based and optimization-based attackers.
-Heuristic-based adversaries, lacking direct access to the evaluation metric $\mathit{m}$, craft adversarial inputs using indirect cues, such as score feedback \cite{adv} or prompt manipulation techniques \cite{injection,naive_2,context_ignore_1,context_ignore_2,fake_completion,prompt_bench}.
-In contrast, optimization-based adversaries have full visibility into the evaluation prompt and scoring rules, enabling white-box optimization to directly maximize their evaluation outcome \cite{cheating,judgeDeceiver,op2}.
+We categorize attackers into two classes: heuristic-based and optimization-based attackers.
+Heuristic-based adversaries, without access to the evaluation metric $\mathit{m}$, craft adversarial inputs using indirect cues such as score feedback \cite{adv} or prompt manipulation techniques \cite{injection,naive_2,context_ignore_1,context_ignore_2,fake_completion,prompt_bench}.
+In contrast, optimization-based adversaries have access to the evaluation prompt and scoring rules, enabling them to directly maximize evaluation outcomes through white-box optimization \cite{cheating,judgeDeceiver,op2}.

-\textbf{Attacker's Capabilities.} Regardless of attacker type, we assume the attacker can manipulate the response submitted the LLM judge for evaluation.
-In particular, the attacker is allowed to inject arbitrary instructions or sequences into the malicious response.
-For example, the attacker may insert additional content at any position within the response to increase its score or the likelihood of being selected.
-However, attackers are not allowed to modify the judge’s instruction prompt or internal model parameters, which are fixed and controlled by the host institution.
-Besides, attackers do not have access to the competing candidate’s response $r$ in pairwise evaluation settings.
+\textbf{Attacker Capabilities.} The attacker can manipulate their own response $r_m$ submitted for evaluation, including injecting arbitrary instructions.
+However, the attacker cannot: (i) modify the judge's instruction prompt or model parameters, which are controlled by the evaluation platform; (ii) intercept or tamper with data during transmission; or (iii) access competing candidates' responses $r$ in pairwise evaluation settings.

-\textbf{Attacker's Goal.} The attacker’s goal is to manipulate the LLM-as-a-Judge pipeline by crafting responses that skew evaluations in their favor.

-In the \textit{scoring} scenario, the attacker generates a malicious response \(r_m\) designed to artificially maximize the probability of the top score without genuinely meeting the criteria.
-Formally, it solves: